white-axe/determination/README.md

 Feel free also to edit config.nix before running the `nix` command to exclude components from the image that you don't need.

 This creates a tarball named "result" with no file extension.
-Import it into Docker or Podman with `docker load -i ./result` or `podman load -i ./result` on a computer that has Docker or Podman installed.
+Import it into Podman using `podman load -i result` on a computer that has Podman installed.
+To import it into Docker, install [Skopeo](https://github.com/containers/skopeo) version 1.14.0 or later and then run `skopeo --insecure-policy copy oci-archive:result docker-daemon:determination:latest`.

 If you modify the contents of this repository, keep in mind that Nix ignores untracked files in Git, so always use `git add` to add untracked files before building.